elewa-academy/Fundamentals/docs_src/7-all-together/README.md

 2. Go through your development schedule one feature at a time.
 For each feature you will complete these steps in this order:
     a.
 Make sure the HTML/CSS is in place to support this user story
     b.
 Write an event listener that gathers user input and updates the DOM
     c.
-Write the logic needed to process the user input (like a kata)
+Write specs and tests for this user story's logic
     d.
-Test the logic
+Write the logic to pass those tests  (like a kata)
     e.
 Connect the logic to it's event listener
     f.
 Test the user story in the browser (by hand is fine)
     g.
 Document your new code